Owing money to the IRS isn’t so bad.

 - Cars, boats, ATVs, RVs, and any other vehicles you own

 - Other valuables such as jewelry, artwork, and collectibles

 - Monthly living expenses, including food, utilities, medical care, and more

 If you have access to lines of credit or credit cards that could be used to pay off the IRS, they’re going to ask you to tap into those credit sources first.
-Also, they may ask you to do a cash out refinance on your home if you have equity available, or sell off your beloved motorhome that’s paid for in order to then pay off your tax debt.
+Also, they may ask you to do a cash-out refinance on your Chattanooga home if you have equity available or sell off your beloved motorhome that’s paid for in order to then pay off your tax debt.

 If you don’t have any of that, then the IRS will look at your income, and compare it to those ALEs.
 If your income is below the IRS threshold, then congratulations, you can be placed into CNC status!

-We’d be more than happy to do this analysis with you or anyone in Chattanooga to determine whether this is a viable path before wasting time calling the IRS.
-Schedule a time with us to review your financial picture:
+We’d be more than happy to do this analysis with you to determine whether this is a viable path before wasting time calling the IRS.
+Schedule a time with us to review your financial picture.